Vietnam.vn - Nền tảng quảng bá Việt Nam

 Italy's data protection authority has given OpenAI - the company that created ChatGPT - a deadline of the end of April to meet data protection and privacy requirements before resuming normal operations in the country.

-Immediately after Italy's decision, many countries began to "follow" this country in blocking ChatGPT due to concerns related to security and data privacy.
+Immediately after Italy's decision, many countries began to "follow" this country in blocking ChatGPT due to concerns related to security and data privacy issues.

 French and Irish privacy and security regulators have contacted their Italian counterparts to learn about the basis for the ban.
 France's privacy watchdog CNIL said on April 11 that it was investigating several complaints about ChatGPT.

-Germany's data protection commissioner says Berlin is likely to "follow in Italy's footsteps" in blocking ChatGPT.
+Germany's data protection commissioner said Berlin is likely to "follow in Italy's footsteps" in blocking ChatGPT.

 In addition, European Union (EU) lawmakers are also discussing the EU AI Act, which would regulate anyone providing products or services using AI, including systems that generate content, predictions, recommendations or decisions that affect the environment.
-The EU also proposes classifying different AI tools according to their level of risk, from low to unacceptable.
+The EU also proposed classifying different AI tools according to their risk level, from low to unacceptable.

 Spain's data protection agency AEPD announced it is conducting a preliminary investigation into ChatGPT's data breaches.